 Understanding and using insecticidal soaps properly will help you manage pests organically, both indoors and out.
 As you know, not all pesticides are alike.
 Some chemicals are more toxic, killing a broad range of species, while others are less toxic and more targeted.
 Insecticidal soaps are among the more targeted pesticides.
 They have limited impact on beneficial insects, birds, reptiles, fish, and other wildlife (including humans).
 By understanding and using insecticidal soaps effectively, you can combat common plant pests while protecting beneficial organisms.

-What is Insecticidal Soap?
+Why Use Insecticidal Soap?

 Break down the name and you see that insecticidal soap is literally a soap that kills insects.
 Insecticidal soaps offer a safe, effective, less-toxic alternative to harsh chemicals for managing garden and houseplant pests.
 The active ingredient is potassium salt of fatty acids, also called soap salts.
 Insecticidal soaps kill by suffocating insects.
 These soaps also appear to remove the protective waxes that cover an insect, causing dehydration.

 To make it easier to purchase the insecticidal soap products mentioned in this story, we have included direct links to the products.
 Home Garden and Homestead is a member of the Amazon affiliate program, and we receive a small commission (at no cost to you) from qualified sales generated by these product links.

 Insecticidal soaps are effective against small, soft-bodied arthropods, such as aphids, young scales, whiteflies, thrips, mealybugs, and spider mites.
 Most larger insects, including many pollinators and predators such as lady beetles, green lacewings, and bees, are not very susceptible to soap sprays.